Geneva International Motor Show – “Skoda VisionC” design study:

-* Typically Skoda: functionality coupe with large tailgate
+* Typically Skoda: functionality coupe with a large tailgate

 * Environment: CO2 emission value of just 91 g/km falls well within the stringent EU2020 standard specifications

-* Technology: close-to-production drive technology, lightweight and optimised aerodynamics (cW value: 0.26)
+* Technology: close-to-production drive technology, lightweight and optimized aerodynamics (CW value: 0.26)

-* State-of-the-art infotainment: large displays for driver and passengers
+* State-of-the-art infotainment: large displays for drivers and passengers

 A self-assured front